rajendrag/ivarsa/README.md

 iVarsa
 ===================

-A very simple Node js application, kind of a PoC, to demonstrate how **Node JS, Angular JS and MySQL** work together.
+A very simple Node js application, kind of a PoC, to demonstrate how **Node JS** can be used as a front server in a micro services architecture.

+This server will serve the static files and html templates to *Angular 2* and all the api calls will be proxied and redirected to the backend micro services.

 Stack
 -----------
 - Node JS
 - Angular JS
-- MySQL

 Setup
 -----------